kikipet/HALO/meeting-7-14-19.md

 If nothing works, don't worry about it.
 If all goes well you *shouldn't* need WiFi on the Pi.

-## Crash Course
+### Navigation

 Note: If I write something like `[FILE]` as part of a command, replace it with the actual file/directory/whatever you are using.
 You may need to provide the complete path of the file/directory/whatever.

-### Navigation
+Directories = folders in a GUI navigator which the Pi *does* have but you probably won't use.

 You will start off in the "home" directory `/home/pi`.
 Everything you need *should* be in here, but I make no promises.

-Some useful commands:
+Some useful commands on the terminal:
- * `ls` will list the contents of the directory you are currently in.
+ * `ls` (or if you're lazy `l` works on this device) will list the contents of the directory you are currently in.
- * `cd [directory one level above/below]` will change your current directory to wherever you specify.
+ * `cd [directory one level above/below OR full path to directory]` will change your current directory to wherever you specify.

 ### Files